ROCm/AMDMIGraphX/docs/reference/py.rst

     Quantize the program to use int8.

     :param program prog: Program to quantize.
-    :param target t: Target that will be used to run the calibration data.
+    :param target t: Target to be used to run the calibration data.
     :param calibration: Calibration data used to decide the parameters to the int8 optimization.
     :type calibration: list[dict[str, argument]]
     :param ins_names: List of instructions to quantize.